 - Educate and improve their discipline with a positive and encouraging attitude.

 - Parents’ positive contribution to a child’s learning is directly connected with improved abilities in their offspring.

-- Parenting communication style openly impacts the overall performance of the offspring.
-The contributing style towards offspring results in strong development and continuous improvement of children.
+- Parenting communication style openly impacts the offspring’s overall performance; this results in strong development and continuous improvement of children.

 - Appreciate the ideas of your child and consider his feelings.
 This attitude makes your child relaxed and develops a strong relationship with him.